Halfiies/tddmorsecode/README.md

 # tddmorsecode

-a project to learn more about tdd by creating an english-morse code translator. file structure initially created using bashscript
+A project to learn more about tdd by creating an english-morse code translator. file structure initially created using a bash script.
+This Project is written in Vanilla JS, HTML, and CSS.
+I followed a tdd model for development, writing simple tests, and when they turend grean wrirting more complex ones.